Bites: Current Concepts

 However, the foundational beliefs of bioesthetics also have no scientific basis.
 Nocturnal bruxism is a normal sleep behavior, usually associated with microarousals following increased sympathetic activity, and it reflects no particular bite condition.106 It cannot be caused by bite problems or eliminated by bite treatment,107-108 and it is not correlated with TMJ disorders.109-113 In fact, some tooth wear is probably normal and desireable.
 Most species of mammals do not even achieve effective chewing function until wear has reduced the complex arrangement of cusps and fossae that cover the biting surfaces of newly erupted teeth into a series of closely fitting facets that crush food between the facets and cut food at the facet edges.114 Our unworn enamel covered bite surfaces were designed to align the dental arches and then provide a constant supply of ridges that helped to grate food and edges that cut food - not to maintain a continuous protective layer on teeth or limit the range of motion of the mandible.115 The teeth protect each other by sharing the loads they encounter in whatever direction the mandible moves, like the walls of a socket in which a ball moves around.

 Also, in all natural dentitions, teeth do not just receive forces axially - they have a healthy natural range of movement that helps keep them healthy.
 The concept that teeth should only move straight up and down defies biologic common sense.
 All joints, including the dento-alveolar (periodontal) joints between the tooth roots and their sockets, are designed to benefit from hydrostatic forces generated by a normal functional range of movement.
 The extensive network of small vessels and anastomoses that fill the tooth sockets communicate directly with surrounding bone marrow spaces.
-During healthy mastication, these vessels act like hydraulic lines to absorb shocks and circulate fluids.116-118 Compression of a tooth pumps fluids out of the socket and into venous circulation, then release of the compression allows new blood to flow back into the socket with an articular pulse that gradually returns the tooth to its rest position.119 The circulatory benefit from alternating compression and release probably explains why reducing or eliminating masticatory forces causes atrophic periodontal changes,120-121 much like immobilizing synovial joints causes degenerative arthritic changes.
-Also like in synovial joints, alternating compression and release affects one area at a time; therefore a healthy functional range of motion for a tooth within its socket requires sufficient variability, including a vertical (axial) component, a transverse (bucco-liongual) component, and even a mesio-distal component between adjacent teeth complete with interproximal contact areas shaped to function as interproximal articular surfaces.
+During healthy mastication, these vessels act like hydraulic lines to absorb shocks and circulate fluids.116-118 Compression of a tooth pumps fluids out of the socket and into venous circulation, then release of the compression allows new blood to flow back into the socket with an articular pulse that gradually returns the tooth to its rest position.119 The circulatory benefit from alternating compression and release probably explains why reducing or eliminating masticatory forces causes atrophic periodontal changes,120-121 much like immobilizing synovial joints causes degenerative arthritic changes in those joints.
+Also like in synovial joints, alternating compression and release of a tooth affects one area of its surrounding periodontium at a time; therefore a healthy functional range of motion for a tooth requires sufficient variability, including a vertical (axial) component, a transverse (bucco-liongual) component, and even a mesio-distal component between adjacent teeth, complete with interproximal contact areas shaped to function as interproximal articular surfaces.

 GROUP FUNCTION